thirdreality/homeassistant/ZHA/README_CURTAIN.md

-# # Instructions on ThirdReality Curtain Private Cluster in Home Assistant ZHA
+# # Instructions on ThirdReality Curtain Private Cluster in Home Assistant ZHA（Support zha starting from version 73）

 #
 ## 1.ZHA Configuration And How To Add The Script